jray-8/maze-generator/README.md

 - __Smooth Navigation__: Use arrow keys or mouse to pan and zoom naturally.

-- __Interactive Player__: Control a small character to solve the maze and earn a crown.
+- __Interactive Player__: Control a small character to solve the maze and earn your :crown:.

 - __Settings Menu__: Adjust maze and player settings – colors, speed, and more.